instructlab/taxonomy/README.md

 ### Knowledge

-Meanwhile, knowledge is based more on answering questions that involves facts, data, or references.
+Meanwhile, knowledge is based more on answering questions that involve facts, data, or references.

 Knowledge in the taxonomy tree also consists of a few more elements than skills.
-Each knowledge node in the tree has a `qna.yaml` similar to the format of the `qna.yaml` for skills, but it has an extra entry per item, `context:`:
+Each knowledge node in the tree has a `qna.yaml` similar to the format of the `qna.yaml` for skills, but it has an extra folder for knowledge documents called `knowledge_documents`.
+These knowledge document formats are are currently supported are markdown (.md) and text (.txt).

-#### _Knowledge YAML example:_
+Each `qna.yaml` file is required to contain a minimum of three question-answer pairs.
+The `qna.yaml` format should include the following fields:

+- `seed_examples` (three or more examples sourced from the provided knowledge documents)
+- `created_by` (your name)
+- `task_description` (an optional description of the knowledge).

+#### Knowledge: yaml example
 ```
 ---
+created_by: mairin   # Use your GitHub username; only one creator supported
+seed_examples:
+  - answer: |
+      Not that is known yet.
+Taylor Swift last performed in the Boston area at
+      the Gilette Stadium in Foxboro, MA for 3 nights from Friday May 19, 2023
+      to Sunday May 21, 2023.
+In 2024, she is making international tour stops
+      for her Eras tour outside of the United States.
-- context: ts-world-tour-2024-schedule.md
+    context: ts-world-tour-2024-schedule.md
     question: |
       Is Taytay coming to Boston in 2024?
-  answer: |
-    Not that is known yet.
-Taylor Swift last performed in the Boston area at the Gilette Stadium in Foxboro, MA for 3 nights from Friday May 19, 2023 to Sunday May 21, 2023.
-In 2024, she is making international tour stops for her Eras tour outside of the United States.
-- context: ts-discography-2024.md
-  question: |
-    Which album was released more recently, Reputation or Midnights?
-  answer: |
+  - answer: |
       The Taylor Swift Album Reputation was released on November 10, 2017.
       Midnights was released October 21, 2022.
-Midnights was released more recently, but there are rumors that there will be a re-release of Reputation called Reputation (Taylor's version) in the later half of 2024 which would make that the most recently-released album of the set at that time.
+Midnights was released more
+      recently, but there are rumors that there will be a re-release of
+      Reputation called Reputation (Taylor's version) in the later half of 2024
+      which would make that the most recently-released album of the set at that
+      time.
+    # You can reference multiple documents with comma separation on one line.
-- context: ts-discography-2024.md
+    context: knowledge_documents/ts-discography-2024.md,
+      knowledge_documents/ts-news-2024.md
     question: |
+      Which album was released more recently, Reputation or Midnights?
+  - answer: |
+      The song "You Need to Calm Down" appears on Taylor Swift's 2019 album
+      Lover as track 14.
+    context: knowledge_documents/ts-discography-2024.md
+    - question: |
         Which album has the song "You Need to Calm Down?"
-  answer: |
+task_description: |
-    The song "You Need to Calm Down" appears on Taylor Swift's 2019 album Lover as track 14.
+  Knowledge about Taylor Swift's music.
 ```

-You can see this knowledge references two markdown files: `ts-world-tour-2024-schedule.md` as well as `ts-discography-2024.md`.
-These files in their entirety also need to be submitted along with the knowledge's `qna.yaml` file, which means that knowledge files consists of a much higher volume of content than a skill.
+You can see this knowledge references two markdown files:
+`ts-world-tour-2024-schedule.md` as well as `ts-discography-2024.md` - these
+files in their entirety need to be submitted along with the knowledge's `qna.yaml` file in a `knowledge_documents` folder, which means that knowledge consists of a much higher volume of content than a skill.

 This of course, means **it will naturally take longer to receive acceptance for a knowledge contribution pull request than for a skill pull request** - smaller pull requests are simpler and require less time and effort to review.

 What might these markdown files look like?
 They can be freeform.
 Here's what a snippet of `ts-discography-2024.md` might look like:

-#### _Knowledge freeform example:_
 ```
 # Albums